drc-cs/SPRING25-DATA-INTENSIVE-SYSTEMS/lectures/L01/slides.md

 ## Homework

 Homeworks are designed to reinforce the concepts covered in lecture.
 They will be a mix of theoretical and practical problems, and each will include a programmatic and free response portion.
 If there is time, we will work on homework at the end of every lecture as a group.
-For the automated grading server, you get 3 attempts per homework assignment.
-The highest score will be recorded.

 - **Due**: Homework due dates are posted in the syllabus.

 - **Late Policy**: Late homeworks will lose 1 out of 10 points per day (1% of your final grade).

-- **Platform**: A submission script has been provided to submit your homeworks.
+- **Platform**: A submission script has been provided to submit your homeworks to Canvas, which will be at the end of each notebook.

 - **Collaboration**: You are encouraged to work with your peers on homeworks.
 However, you must submit your own work.
 Copying and pasting code from other sources will be detected and penalized.